yekoc/LegendAPI/README.md

  string group; //The internal-id of any group items that this item might belong to.
  Sprite icon; // The inventory & world sprite for your item. int priceMultiplier; //The direct price multiplier of your item,set to 0 to make it free.
+ Func<bool> unlockCondition; //A function that takes nothing and returns a bool,this delegate will be called to decide whether the item is eligible for sale at the Plaza's Item Shop.
+It can either check another condition or return false for fully custom unlocks.
 }
 ```
 This data can then be passed to the API by calling `LegendAPI.Items.Register()`,any items that this one can combine into should be registered using `LegendAPI.Items.RegisterRecipe()`.\